waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle Clue (3F)
 - **Clue from Youngster on 3F:** An NPC at (3, 9) explicitly stated he wants to see the sick Pokémon but "can't get up there."
 This strongly confirms that the entire western section of 3F is a dead end and the way forward must be on a lower floor.

+# Core Principles (Addendum)
+- **Challenging False Constraints:** When stuck on a puzzle or blocked by an obstacle, I must aggressively challenge my foundational assumptions.
+If a strategy (e.g., 'I must get past this NPC') is failing repeatedly, the root hypothesis is likely a false constraint.
+I must stop trying to solve the problem as I see it and instead look for completely different solutions (e.g., non-linear paths, external triggers) that bypass the perceived problem entirely.
+- **Trust NPC Hints:** Direct dialogue from NPCs can provide critical clues and even explicitly confirm if a path is a dead end.
+This information must be trusted and used to guide my strategy, preventing wasted time exploring confirmed dead ends.